What is aphasia?

 It's common to feel sad and hopeless when you have aphasia.
 It's important to let caregivers know about these feelings.
 It's also important to get treatment for depression if needed.

-A strong support network of family and friends is very important.
+Support from family and friends can be helpful.
 They can help with daily tasks and treatment.

-The American Stroke Association and the National Stroke Association may offer local support groups.
+The American Stroke Association may offer local support groups.
 You can also find resources and information at the National Aphasia Association and the National Institute on Deafness and Other Communication Disorders.

 Copyrighted material adapted with permission from Healthwise, Incorporated.
 This information does not replace the advice of a doctor.